qweasd1/CMU_SE_PHD/communication/Issue_36_2.md

 ##### for ```wyvern.target.corewyvernIL.expression.ObjectValue```, add logic for delegate
 ________________
-* if the ObjectValue has delegate target, here is my plan to resolve the method-invoke and field-get.
+* **if the ObjectValue has delegate target, here is my plan to resolve the method-invoke and field-get.
 If the method/field define only in target object or the new object, we use it.
-If the method/field define both in target object and the new object we use the definition in new object.
+If the method/field define both in target object and the new object we use the definition in new object.**
-* I will assume we only consider single delegate here
+* I will assume we only consider single delegate here, by now

 ##### for ```wyvern.target.corewyvernIL.decl.delegateDeclaration```